RPG-Maker-Translation-Tools/rpgmtranslate/docs/docs/en/settings.md

 # Settings

-For now, settings include not that many options, but let's walk over them.
+For now, settings include not that many options.

 ## Backup